-Excessive or continued complaints from teams on any of the above rule infractions shall be considered grounds for immediate disqualification from the contest by contest representatives, organizers and/or security.
-In addition, any violation of the above rules shall be reported to the Board of Directors who may in addition to the above disqualification impose additional penalties upon the team, the head cook, and its members including but not limited to disqualification from competing the event for a period of time not to exceed five years.
+Excessive or continued complaints from teams on any of the above rule infractions shall be considered grounds for immediate disqualification from the contest by Representatives, Organizers and/or Security.
+In addition, any violation of the above rules shall be reported to the Board of Directors who may in addition to the above disqualification impose additional penalties upon the team, the head cook, and its members including but not limited to disqualification from competing in Smokin' on the Prairie events for a period of time not to exceed five years.
 All complaints of disturbance or violation of quiet time shall be reported to the Board of Directors.

-CLARIFICATION: If product is turned in and is disqualified, it receives a one (1) in all criteria.
-If the team does not turn in a product or is disqualified and not allowed to turn in or is late for turn in, that team’s category is not judged and receives no score.
-If a product is turned in and then disqualified for late turn in, no bone in ribs, etc., it is not judged and will receive a one (1) in all criteria depending on the rule violation.
+CLARIFICATION: If the team does not turn in a product or is disqualified and not allowed to turn in or is late for turn in, that team’s category is not accepted and not judged and receives no score.
+If a product is turned in and then penalized or disqualified for any reason, such as no bone in ribs, etc., it will be judged and will receive a one (1) or ones (1s) in all criteria depending on the rule violation.

 Entries will be submitted in an approved numbered container provided by the contest organizer.
 The container may be renumbered by authorized personnel before being presented to the judges.

 Each judge will first score all the samples for appearance of the meat.
-The turn‐in containers will then be passed around the table and each judge will place a sample from each of the containers in the appropriate box on the judging plate.
+The turn-in containers will then be passed around the table and each judge will place a sample from each of the containers in the appropriate box on the judging plate.
 Judges shall not lick their fingers while taking these samples; paper towels, non-scented wipes or damp wash cloths are preferred.
 The judge will then score each entry for taste and tenderness, before moving on to the next entry.

 The scoring system is from 9 to 2, all whole numbers between two and nine may be used to score an entry.
 9 excellent, 8 very good, 7 above average, 6 average, 5 below average, 4 poor, 3 bad, and 2 inedible.

-A score of one (1) is a disqualification and requires approval by a Contest Rep. Grounds for disqualification: All judges will give a one (1) in Appearance for unapproved garnish, pooled sauce or less than 6 samples of meat.
-All judges will give a one (1) in all criteria for sculptured meat, a marked turn‐in container, foreign object in the container, incorrect meat.
+A score of one (1) is a penalty or disqualification and requires approval by a Contest Rep. Grounds for penalty/disqualification: All judges will give a one (1)in Appearance for prohibited garnish, pooled sauce or less than 6 samples of meat.
+All judges will give a one (1)in all criteria for sculptured meat, a marked turn-in container, foreign object in the container, incorrect meat.
 All judges not receiving a sample will give a one (1) in all criteria.